Guggisberg Baby Swiss – A Brief History

 To which I proudly respond, “It sure is.”

 Alfred Guggisberg came to America in 1947 after YEARS of perfecting the craft of creating great traditional Swiss cheese.
-He began at a young age in his childhood home, the Swiss Alps, and later attended the Swiss Federal “Molkereishulle” (cheese maker’s institute).
-Shortly after his arrival in Ohio, he was a hot commodity among Amish dairy farmers who were looking for someone to transform the milks of their labors into delicious snack food.
-Soon thereafter, Alfred took over Doughty Valley Cheese and renamed it Guggisberg in 1950.
+He began at a young age in his childhood home, in the Swiss Alps, and later attended the Swiss Federal “Molkereishulle” (cheese maker’s institute).
+Shortly after his arrival in Ohio, he was a hot commodity among Amish dairy farmers who were looking for someone to transform the milk of their labors into delicious snack food.
+Soon thereafter, Alfred took over Doughty Valley Cheese and renamed it, Guggisberg, in 1950.

 Today, “The company has grown into one of the larger manufacturers of Swiss cheese in the US, and one of the biggest cheese manufacturers of any sort in all of Ohio.”